Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 In 2020, the Narbo Via Museum opened, celebrating the Roman history of the city of Narbonne.
 Prior to the opening of this museum, Roman history was displayed in three museums and several other areas of significance.
 With the Narbo Via Museum, everything is exhibited together under one roof.
 As well as incredible displays and exhibitions, the Narbo Via Museum has workspaces and restoration workshops, showcasing all there is about Narbonne’s ancient archaeology.

-It is located on the outskirts of the city, near the sports stadium and along the Canal de la Robine.
-Carparking is available near the museum.
+It is located on the city’s outskirts, near the sports stadium and along the Canal de la Robine.
+Car parking is available near the museum.

 For opening times and ticket prices visit the Narbo Via Museum website.